Winterupdated 1 week ago

 Planning Tips for Cross-Country Skiing in Washington:

-• Check Sno-Park Permits: Many of the popular trailheads, especially in the Snoqualmie and South Cascades regions, require a Washington State Sno-Park permit.
-Purchase these in advance online or at designated retailers.
+• Sno-Park Permits: Most popular areas require a Washington State Parks Sno-Park permit.
+Purchase these online in advance to avoid issues.

 Featured Trails